modaniharsh-iiitb/mips-processor/README.md

 - `dMem`: the data memory (similar to above, but the corresponding value to each address is a byte instead of a word).
 It is byte-addressible.
 - `pc`: the program counter (integer).
 Starts at the base instruction memory location, i.e. `0x04000000`.
 - `hi`, `lo`: registers corresponding to `hi` and `lo` as in MIPS, used in multiplication and division operations (integers).
+- `clock`: representation of the clock that works with any processor.
+It has the option to customize its cycle duration, emulate a cycle, return the total number of cycles emulated and the corresponding time taken.

 #### Control signals